INRIM/bitis/doc/intro.rst

 times: for each second, the time of the pulse front edge and the time of the trailing edge.

-This the documentation for version |version|.
+This is the documentation for version |version|.

 Since version 0.9.0, the `BTS format <./btsformat.html>`_ :red:`has changed`.
 The start and the end times of the signal are no more in the signal changes times